SKProCH/JellyfinReplayGain/README.md

 # Jellyfin ReplayGain Plugin

 This plugin for Jellyfin normalizes audio loudness during FFmpeg transcoding.
-It analyzes audio streams in the background and applies cached loudness measurements during playback.
+It analyzes audio streams in the background and uses cached loudness measurements to adjust loudness during playback.

+Find this plugin useful?
+Consider starring this repository.

 ## Why?